Published

 Zillow Make Me Move FAQ

-1. Navigate to Zillow's Make Me Move home page Coming Soon listings are not officially listed on Zillow, but will be listed within 30 days.
+The top alternatives to Zillow Make Me Move include getting a quote from an iBuyer, Coming Soon listings are not officially listed on Zillow, but will be listed within 30 days.
 Sellers use this to create hype for their property.
-Make Me Move is a feature within Zillow's listing platform for sellers.
-Home sellers who want to test the waters can use Zillow's Make Me Move listing to see what kind of interest buyers will have in their property.
-Sellers will often get offers from buyers during this time, but they could turn off serious buyers by not being prepared to show the home or provide details.
-You can also expect phone calls from agents who want to help sell your property.
-Yes, it's a free service.
-Just be ready for phone calls from agents who want to list and sell your property for a standards 3% commission fee.
+Make Me Move was a feature within Zillow's listing platform for sellers.
+Home sellers who wanted to test the waters could use Zillow's Make Me Move listing to see what kind of interest buyers will have in their property.
+Sellers could often get offers from buyers during this time, but they could turn off serious buyers by not being prepared to show the home or provide details.
+You could also expect phone calls from agents who wanted to help sell your property.

 What is a Make Me Move listing?